mulka/ploverwiki/Glossary.md

 * "on top of"; **`OPB`**/`TOP`/`-F` vs "onto"; **`AUPN`**/`TO`
 * "it is a live (wire)"; `T`/`S`/**`AEU`**/`HREUF` vs "it is alive"; `T`/`S`/**`A`**/`HRAOEUF`

+### Writing

+Professional stenographers do not like being referred to as "typists" because it normalizes the complex system that stenography is.
+On a steno machine, you do not "type".
+Instead, they call it "writing".
+Some stenographers are more sensitive to this than others.
+Generally, you "type" on a keyboard, and "write" on a steno machine.
+Steno machines were traditionally called "stenotypes", but that usage has died out over time.